nullcipher-labs/dirconfig_vlc/README.md

-Here's a link to an exe file for easy use: https://drive.google.com/file/d/1fgNwKd7rWTXiGfiEna9OBHVzbm3OaZw7/view?usp=sharing You'll need to configure to be the one opening your mkv files instead of vlc (it runs vlc itself, it just sets the tracks automatically before doing so).
+Here's a link to an exe file for easy use: https://drive.google.com/file/d/1fgNwKd7rWTXiGfiEna9OBHVzbm3OaZw7/view?usp=sharing
+<br/>You'll need to configure to be the one opening your mkv files instead of vlc (it runs vlc itself, it just sets the tracks automatically before doing so).

  # Features